A lot of things in life can shake you so that you think you don’t know what is true.

 It was all I could do to keep from weeping openly as I looked and marveled at God’s design in the Acacia tree.

 The trunk of the Acacia tree is covered in lines that look almost like whiplashes.
 I tried to scratch the trunk to see if it was just kids coming by and making those lines.
 But the bark was hard and my fingernail did not leave a trace.
 (Looking it up later, I found that there’s a beetle larvae in most acacia species that leave those lines as they burrow through.
 But that was just from google-wisdom, so if someone else knows what causes those scratches, please let us know!)
 I stared at the trunk of this tree, wondering what the whiplashes on Jesus’ back looked like, when He was flogged before being crucified?

 And then the thorns.
-They were only in the top half of the tree, not lower down.
-Almost as if the thorns were gracing the top of the tree like a crown… And those thorns were nasty looking.
+Lots of sharp thorns stuffed on each branch, almost as if they were protecting the top of the tree like a crown… And those thorns were nasty looking.
 I stood there wondering what the crown of thorns on Jesus’ head looked like.